Matchstic/Xen-HTML/README.md

 The `Loader` subproject manages loading the correct dylib at runtime for the current iOS version.
 At the time of writing, there are two dylibs generated: `XenHTML_9to12.dylib` and `XenHTML_13.dylib`.
 It is intended that a new one will be created when either the following are satisfied:

-a) there has been significant underlying changes in iOS's handling of the Lockscreen or Homescreen
+- There has been significant underlying changes in iOS's handling of the Lockscreen or Homescreen
-b) the most recent dylib already supports 2 major iOS versions
+- The most recent dylib already supports 2 major iOS versions

 This is to help reduce the chance of regressions breaking previous iOS version support, and also to ease development overhead.